 The event only happens if people (like you!) contribute.

-The community welcomes new participants, which can be a challenge logistically.
+The community welcomes new participants.
 With no gates or tickets, the first challenges are getting there and having a place to stay.

 The most critical details can be found here: